aaronduchateau/Git-Menu/README.md

     yarn
     ```

 3. Open PHPMyAdmin, create a DB & import `db.sql` file.
+   *Aaron note for dustin: bug fixing against mySql 8.0.11, a few issues with order by's not in select statements and missing backticks from table names)*
 4. Create a `.env` file and insert the following code.
 Replace values with yours!!

     ```javascript